kdboller/kdboller.github.io/_posts/2017-07-09-scaling-business-operational-insights-with-python.markdown

 <strong><u>Calculating Weighted Average Subscriber Retention with Python</u></strong>
 <p>
-If you would like to follow along with this explanation in Jupyter notebook, you will just need to use Greg Reda’s code from his post (here's the link again), in order to arrive at my starting point -- I’m starting after his last code snippet, which uses Seaborn and generates a heat map.
+If you would like to follow along with this explanation in Jupyter notebook, you will just need to use Greg Reda’s code from his post (<a href="http://www.gregreda.com/2015/08/23/cohort-analysis-with-python/" target="_blank">here's the link again</a>), in order to arrive at my starting point -- I’m starting after his last code snippet, which uses Seaborn and generates a heat map.
 </p>